oktadev/okta-blog/_source/_posts/2022-07-25-express-prisma-tailwind.md

 type: conversion
 ---

-[Express](https://expressjs.com/) is one of the most popular web frameworks available today.
-Understanding the tools available when building any web application is critical to being a good developer.

 [Prisma](https://www.prisma.io/) is an ORM (object–relational mapping) tool for Node.js using TypeScript.
 The software integrates with many of the most popular databases today, including MySQL, SQL Server, SQLite, and MongoDB, and emphasizes a human-readable schema with a type-safe database client.
 Prisma also includes other features such as migrations, seed data, and a virtual database browser.

- In this project, you will use Prisma to connect to a database server.
+In this project, you will use Prisma to connect your [Express](https://expressjs.com/) application to a database server.
 You will build a schema to model a workout tracker application.
 Then you'll create some seed data and use Prisma to run migrations and seed your database.
 Finally, you'll create the web application using [Pug](https://pugjs.org/api/getting-started.html) and [Tailwind CSS](https://tailwindcss.com/) to build the application frontend.

 {% include toc.md %}